LOST-STATS/lost-stats.github.io/Presentation/Figures/line_graphs.md

 ---
 title: Line Graphs
-parent: Presentation
+parent: Figures
+grand_parent: Presentation ## Optional for indexing
 has_children: false
 nav_order: 1
-mathjax: true ## Switch to false if this page has no equations or other math rendering.
+mathjax: false ## Switch to false if this page has no equations or other math rendering.
 ---

 # Line Graphs